rle1323/Project3/README.md

 ```
 __init__(self, architecture=[DenseLayer(68,25,f.sigmoid), DenseLayer(25,1,f.sigmoid)],lr=.05,seed=1,loss_function = "mse"):
+        """
         Initializes a NeuralNetwork object.

         Arguments:
-                architecture::[DenseLayer()]
+            archtecture::[DenseLayer()]
                 List of DenseLayer objects that together make up the design of the network.
-Each layer has an input shape, layer size, and activation
+Each layer has an input shape, layer size, and activation function
-                        function assigned to it.
+                assigned to it.
                 Regularization can be optionally added on a layer by layer basis
             lr::float
                 Learning rate, which determines how much weights are adjusted during backpropogation.
 This param should be tuned
             seed::int
                 Seed for random function seeding
             loss_function::str
                 Loss function that the network optimizes with respect to.
-The available options in my implementation are mean-squared error, passed as
+The available options in my implementation are mean-squared error, passed as "mse", or
-                        "mse", or binary cross-entrpy, passed as "bce".
+                binary cross-entrpy, passed as "bce".

         Returns:
             None

 _make_weights(self):
         Initializes all of the weights and biases in the neural network to random values between -1 and 1